Protect your child from sexual abuse

 Introduction

-Child sexual abuse involves an abuse of the unequal power relationship between a child and another person and is a betrayal of the child's trust.
+It involves abuse of an unequal power relationship between a child and another person and is a betrayal of the child's trust.

 For example when an adult, a bigger child or an older child involves a child in any sexual activity or sexual threat.